Easy Lentil Taco Skillet

 - chopped lettuce, diced tomato, vegan sour cream (or plain non-dairy yogurt) and shredded cheese for serving

 - Add the chopped onion, carrot, jalapeno and garlic to a food processor.
 Pulse until finely chopped, for about 10 seconds, scraping down the sides half way through.
 Alternatively, you can finely chop the vegetables by hand if you don't have a food processor.
+Using a fine mesh strainer, strain excess liquid from vegetables before adding to skillet.
+(Note: this step isn't necessary if you choose to chop the vegetables by hand.)

 - In a large skillet, warm 2 tablespoons olive oil over medium heat.
 Add the finely chopped onion mixture and cook for about 5 minutes.
 Reduce heat to low.